Houston Paralysis Injury Lawyer

 When a serious injury changes your relationship with your spouse, Texas law recognizes that the spouse who was not physically injured has also suffered a real and compensable loss.
 A loss of consortium claim allows the uninjured spouse to seek damages for the destruction of the marital relationship caused by someone else's negligence.

-Paralysis Injury Lawyers Serving Cities Near Houston
+Cities We Serve Near Houston

-Trauma care in Houston is concentrated at facilities including Memorial Hermann Texas Medical Center (Level I Trauma Center), Ben Taub Hospital (Level I Trauma Center), Houston Methodist Hospital.
-Common injuries treated at these centers include Complete loss of sensation and movement below the injury level, Respiratory complications requiring ventilator support, Pressure ulcers from prolonged immobility.
+Trauma care in Houston is concentrated at facilities including Memorial Hermann Texas Medical Center (Level I Trauma Center), Ben Taub Hospital (Level I Trauma Center), and Houston Methodist Hospital.
+Common injuries treated at these centers include Complete loss of sensation and movement below the injury level, Respiratory complications requiring ventilator support, and Pressure ulcers from prolonged immobility.
 Choosing a hospital with experience in your specific injury type can affect both your recovery and the medical documentation that supports your claim.

 In Houston, these cases frequently arise along I-45 and at high-risk locations such as I-45 (Gulf Freeway) between downtown and Galveston.
 A recurring cause we see is Severe spinal cord trauma from motor vehicle accidents, which we investigate through police reports, eyewitness accounts, and available video footage.